Hazard 'would listen to Real offer'

 The Belgium international was a key figure as the Blues won the Premier League title in 2016-17, scoring 16 goals in 36 games.

-Hazard, who has regularly been linked with a move to the Bernabeu, was asked by Sky Sports News about what his thoughts were on a potential move to Los Blancos.
+Hazard, who has regularly been linked with a move to the Bernabeu, was asked by Sky Sports News about his thoughts on a potential move to Los Blancos.

 He replied: "Of course, I would consider it if Madrid made an offer.
 I am keen to win trophies.
 It would be great to win the Champions League.
 But Chelsea's goal is to win the Champions League as well.
 Honestly, I do not know what will happen.